Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Experiments

 \textbf{Impact of randomized forecasts:} We evaluate the effectiveness of our proposed randomized iterative forecasting approach.
 Figure~\ref{fig:randomized_effect} compares the forecast accuracy on surface temperature of \name{} and three models trained with different values of $\delta t$. \name{} consistently outperforms all single-interval models at all lead times, and the performance gap widens as the lead time increases.
 We attribute this result to the ability of \name{} to produce multiple forecasts and combine them to improve accuracy.
 We note that \name{} achieves this improvement with no computational overhead compared to the single-interval models, as the different models share the same architecture and were trained for the same duration.

 \textbf{Impact of pressure-weighted loss:} Figure~\ref{fig:weighting_effect} shows the superior performance of \name{} when trained with the pressure-weighted loss.
 Intuitively, the weighting factor prioritizes variables that are nearer to the surface, as these variables are more important for weather forecasting and climate science.
-The pressure-weighted loss was first introduced by GraphCast, and we show that it also helps with a different architecture.

 \textbf{Dynamics vs.\ absolute forecasts:} We justify our decision to forecast the dynamics $\Delta_{\delta t}$ by comparing with a counterpart that forecasts $X_{\delta t}$.
 Figure~\ref{fig:delta_vs_abs} shows that forecasting the changes in weather conditions (dynamics) is consistently more accurate than predicting complete weather states.
 One possible explanation for this result is that it is simpler for the model to predict the changes between two consecutive weather conditions than the entire state of the weather; thus, the model can focus on learning the most significant signal, enhancing forecast accuracy.